oceansize/cv/README.md

 Hi, I'm Roi.
 I live in London and I'm a front end developer.
 I like making things that look good and work well — if they can make people's lives better, then I'm happy.

 Right now, I'm working at [Carwow](https://www.carwow.co.uk/) — a car-comparison application which is designed to take the pain out of buying a new car.
-I'm employed as a Front End Developer, and my team focuses on using Ruby on Rails and elm to bring our automotive experience to the masses.
+I'm employed as a front end developer, and my team focuses on using Ruby on Rails and elm to bring our automotive experience to the masses.

 Working on a product that disrupts a painful process for many is a rewarding endeavour — the business has enabled its teams to come up with creative solutions to improve the experience of both the people buying cars, and the people selling them.